 Instructions

-• Heat your oven to 375°F (190°C).
-Let it preheat for at least 30 minutes.
-Line two 12-cup muffin pans with paper liners.
+• Preheat the oven to 375°F (190°C) and line two muffin pans with paper liners.

 Nutrition